 If you want to see an enlarged photo of the map, just click on the image below..

-Update: I am getting a lot of strong feedback on two states in particular (Missouri and South Dakota).I would definitely flip them given some of the more expert feedback which yield a result to 300 to 238, but I’ll just leave my original commentary here.
+Update: I am getting a lot of strong feedback on two states in particular (Missouri and South Dakota).I would definitely flip them given some of the more expert feedback which would yield a result of 300 to 238, but I’ll just leave my original commentary here.

 Ultimately, the NFL won this exercise.
-(I took a stab at this a few months back, got some feedback on Twitter and redid it just now.)
 My calls below on the states are based on their general leanings with me segmenting each state as “solid” or “leaning.”

 States I marked as “solid,” I could see becoming less so, depending on some factors (a team in state doing well in college, but maybe the local NFL team struggling, for instance), but couldn’t see them ever flipping the other way.
 For states I marked as “leaning,” I went with which way they lean as of today, but could see some scenarios where they could either flip to the other side or in some cases go from leaning to solid.